M-Files/Developer-Portal/APIs/REST-API/Reference/resources/structure/classes/id/icon/index.md

 | Retrieves the object class icon.
 Parameters: | `?size` - Icon dimension.
 Default is 16.

-The icons supports only certain sizes and the real size on the received icon in the respponse might differ from the specified size.
+The icons supports only certain sizes and the real size on the received icon in the response might differ from the specified size.
 {:.remark}